apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-functions-on-cloud.md

 ## Try KubeBlocks with Playground

-You can explore three parts of KubeBlocks, the [Basic functions](#basic-functions-1), [Observability](#observability-1), and [High availability](#high-availability-of-apecloud-mysql-1).
-Refer to [Feature list](./../introduction/introduction.md) to explore more KubeBlocks features and you can try the full features of KubeBlocks in a standard Kubernetes cluster.
+You can explore KubeBlocks by [Viewing an ApeCloud MySQL cluster](#view-an-apecloud-mysql-cluster), [Accessing an ApeCloud MySQL Cluster](#access-an-apecloud-mysql-cluster), [Observability](#observability), and [High availability](#high-availability-of-apecloud-mysql).
+Refer to [Overview](./../introduction/introduction.md) to explore more KubeBlocks features and you can try the full features of KubeBlocks in a standard Kubernetes cluster.

 KubeBlocks supports the complete life cycle management of a database cluster.
 Go through the following instruction to try basic features of KubeBlocks.
 For the full feature set, refer to [KubeBlocks Documentation](./../introduction/introduction.md) for details.